Yomayez/Yomayez/README.md

 ### :speech_balloon: About Me :
 I'm a beginner Python developer from Russia
-- I'm not working, but learning Backend development
+- I'm not working, but learning programming

 - Always learning new things about PC